 Q: What previous experiences have most influenced your approach to arts and culture?

 A: Art and culture have both been an integral part of my life since childhood.
 Growing up in NYC allowed me to not only witness but engage with so many different identities, and forms of cultural expression and practice.
 Raised by a mother who made a bold choice to pursue a career as an artist, and a brave choice to be an activist, I got to experience firsthand the power of cultural organizing – particularly amongst Black communities in Harlem and Brooklyn, during a time when their needs and voices were not often heard or considered.
 I saw my mother and her peers use creativity and culture as tools to affirm community and ancestral pride, create safe and liberatory spaces for their children to grow and learn in, and to preserve their identity, neighborhoods, traditions and livelihood.
-In retrospect, the most fascinating part of this experience was seeing how they collectively developed culturally reflective strategies to address critical community challenges.
+In retrospect, the most fascinating part of this experience was seeing how they developed culturally reflective strategies to address critical community challenges, together.
+They organized to prevent the displacement of residents and businesses, advocated to protect valued cultural institutions, encouraged and created opportunities for artistic expression and social impact, established a community school grounded in culturally reflective curriculum and values of community care, opened a jazz club to support the school, designed reoccurring events/gatherings centered around education and celebration – some that still continue to this day, built businesses based on principles of cooperative economic development, cultivated a community garden, and more.
 Art and culture was embedded in the fabric of their efforts.
-They made it their responsibility to create the community conditions which not only illuminated their heritage but also supported the health and wellbeing of the collective.
+They made it their responsibility to create the community conditions which not only illuminated their heritage but also supported the wellbeing of the collective.
 These were my first models of culture bearers, community leaders, change agents – but most importantly, they were my village.

 Akua Hill’s take on art was influenced by her mother, an artist and activist, who always encouraged creativity as an agent for change.